ericli2333/NJU-beamer-theme-template/README.md

 # FSU Beamerposter Theme

-An unofficial custom Beamerposter theme for Florida State University (FSU) Mathematics as well as other departments, designed for use in academic presentations and conferences.
+An unofficial custom Beamerposter theme for Florida State University (FSU) Mathematics as well as other majors, designed for use in academic presentations and conferences.

 ## Features